Niccolo-Rocchi/Text-Mining-Project/README.md

 2. **STM**

 The reference file is ***./Topic Modeling/STM.r***.
 This R file provides pre-processing of data, training of a STM model and the instructions to run a shiny app.
 This app provides STM model visualizations.
-After estimating your model and the effects, just save an R image of your workspace with:
+After estimating your model and the effects, save an R image of your workspace with:

 ```
 save.image('stm.RData')
 ```

-Then you can run the shiny app by running:
+Then run the shiny app by running:

 ```
 library(stminsights)
 run_stminsights()
 ```
-The app will listen locally on some port.
-Please follow the output of previous commands to know the right URL the app is listened on.
+The app will be listening locally on some port.
+Please follow the output of previous command to know the right URL the app is listening to.

-Finally, you have just to load your recently saved R workspace (*stm.rData*) in the app, choose the model and effects you want to analize (one in our case) and that's it: you can explore plots and information about your STM model.
+Finally, you have to load your recently saved R workspace (*stm.rData*) in the app, choose the model and the effects you want to analize - one in our case.
+Now you can explore plots and information about STM model.

 ### Sentiment analysis

-*...work in progress, stay tuned!*
+The reference file is ***./Sentiment Analysis/Sentiment-Analysis.ipynb***.
+It contains both an exploratory analysis and models.